-You will mail a “draft” of the minutes of all international committee and board and business meetings to the international executive committee, board of directors and international committee chairs.
+You will send a “draft” of the minutes of all international committee and board and business meetings to the international executive committee, board of directors and international committee chairs.
 Once “approved,” minutes will be filed in the secretary’s book permanently.

 You will keep permanent records as a history of the group in a designated secretary’s book.